devjow/gts-spec/tests/README.md

 # Tests

-This directory contains test cases for the GTS specification operations.
+This directory contains test cases for the GTS specification [reference implementation recommendations](../README.md#9-reference-implementation-recommendations).
 The test cases are implemented using Pytest and are designed to run against any web server implementing the GTS operations API.

 ## Architecture Rationale